 [Section 64 amended by No. 8 of 2012 s.
 235.]

-65. Application of the Interpretation Act 1984
+65. Application of Interpretation Act 1984

 The provisions of this Division do not prejudice or affect the application of the Interpretation Act 1984 to and in relation to the repeals of provisions of the RT Act effected by the amending Act.